ChimeHQ/Impact/README.md

 ## Can I Use Impact in my App?

-Probably a little early at this point.
-Impact is very much still a work-in-progress.
-But, it has been working great in a real macOS application.

-However, you must keep in mind that it **only** captures information about crash events.
+You must keep in mind that Impact **only** captures information about crash events.
 It does not have any facilities for transmitting those events back to you or translating them into human-readable versions.
+A full reporting system requires a little more work.
+Here are a few options:

+ - Impact on its own, with full control over how you produce and consume reports
+ - Integrate with [Wells](https://github.com/ChimeHQ/Wells) for report transmission and management
+ - MetricKit crash reporting with graceful fallback via [Meter](https://github.com/ChimeHQ/Meter) and [ImpactMeterAdapter](https://github.com/ChimeHQ/ImpactMeterAdapter)

 ## Relationship to Crashlytics